Coder0951/Coder0951.github.io/_pages/about.md

   image: "/images/BioPic.jpg"
 ---

-  I am a data analysis with a back ground in Call Center workforce management.
+  I am a data analysis with a back ground in Call Center workforce management!